konradkrawczyk/patcrdb/README.md

 - **Original sequence**: The sequence in the form ANARCI received it.
 - **Variable region sequence**: After processing the original sequence via ANARCI/IgBLAST, only the variable portion.
-- **IMGT-numbered sequence**: Immunogenetics Information System (IMGT)-numbering of the variable region sequence, sorted by its four framework regions and three CDRs.
 - **Sequence name**: name of the patent and the sequence number where the sequence was identified.
 - **Families**: European Patent Office (EPO)-defined families, that provide an equivalence class for patent documents with different numbers across different jurisdictions (to be taken as a unique identifier of a patent document).